 Description Details Yoga Fitness Students will learn the skills of various yoga techniques.
 By the end of class, students will be able to perform their own yoga sequences so they can continue incorporating yoga into their daily life.
 Through the class students will strengthen and stretch muscles, improve balance and focus.
 Students will also study healthy habits as a means of improving quality of lives.
 Equipment: Students need to provide their own yoga mat.
 Prerequisite: None Credit: 1/Repeatable Fees: Locker Fee Location: All Sports Officiating Students will learn to officiate sports at an introductory level.
 Areas of study include: officiating and rules and regulations of team sports.
 Prerequisite: PE Credit: 1/ Elective Fees: None Location: All Lifetime Sports Students will participate in golf, tennis, bowling, badminton, pickleball and other recreational activities.
-This course may be repeated for credit Prerequisite: Boys/Girls Physical Education/Health Sciences Credit: .5/Repeatable Fees: Locker Fee Location: All Aerobics Students will participate in exercise using a variety of music and videos.
+Prerequisite: Boys/Girls Physical Education/Health Sciences Credit: .5/Repeatable Fees: Locker Fee Location: All Aerobics Students will participate in exercise using a variety of music and videos.
 Students will improve personal fitness using light weights, stretch tubes, high/low impact aerobics, kickboxing, and step aerobics.
 Physical Education clothes and athletic shoes are required.
-This course may be repeated for credit Prerequisite:Boys/Girls Physical Education/Health Sciences Credit: .5/Repeatable Fees: Locker Fee Location: All Physical Conditioning Boys / Girls Students will participate in a variety of physical fitness activities including fitness testing.
+Prerequisite:Boys/Girls Physical Education/Health Sciences Credit: .5/Repeatable Fees: Locker Fee Location: All Physical Conditioning Boys / Girls Students will participate in a variety of physical fitness activities including fitness testing.
 Emphasis will be on weight training principles and developing a sport-specific training program to improve athletic performance.
-This course may be repeated for credit, except for iSchool Prerequisite:Boys/Girls Physical Education/Health Sciences Credit: .5/Repeatable Fees: Uniform/Locker Fee Location: All, iSchool (1 semester) Advanced Physical Conditioning Students will participate in physical training activities such as: Olympic style lifts, plyometrics, speed training, and nutrition.
+Prerequisite:Boys/Girls Physical Education/Health Sciences Credit: .5/Repeatable Fees: Uniform/Locker Fee Location: All, iSchool (1 semester) Advanced Physical Conditioning Students will participate in physical training activities such as: Olympic style lifts, plyometrics, speed training, and nutrition.
 Students will be expected to create their own workout, as well as instruct other students on proper lifting techniques and safety.
-This course may be repeated for credit.
 Prerequisite: Physical Conditioning Credit: .5 (May be repeated for credit) Fees: Uniform/Locker Fee Location: All Physical Education: Sports Fundamentals 1-8 Sports Fundamentals 1-8 is designed to provide the fundamental skills needed to participate in lifelong sports activities according to the student's ability and need.
-This course may be repeated for credit.
-Prerequisite: As determined by student's IEP Credit: 1 Location: All
+Prerequisite: As determined by student's IEP Credit: 1/Repeatable Location: All